 8:02 AM: I'm greeted by a cut-out of Robin Williams and feel sad.
 I look across at the other Night at the Museum cut-outs.
 It's one of my most hated movie franchises of all time.
 I see Rebel Wilson dressed in a policeman's costume—presumably in some kind of comedy sidekick cop role—and frown involuntarily.

 8:16 AM: I enter the realm of clothing.

 8:28 AM: George actually has some decent clothes, you know.
 They need better PR.

 8:40 AM: Why the fuck do girls' clothes all have butterflies on them?
 Butterflies are gross.
 They're just tarted-up moths.
 They feast on feces and rotting corpses.
 Dwell on that the next time you buy your niece a PJ top with a diamanté butterfly on it.

 8:41 AM: I decide to count all the items of clothing with butterflies on them.
 I get to 20-something and lose count because the tops all look the same.
 It's between 40 and 50.

 9:16 AM: A five-year-old cries: "Mom, no!
 They're minging shorts!"
 I laugh.
 The mom scowls at me.
 I apologize.

-"That's mine, I'll thank you very much," initial mom said in manner which I felt to be very unnecessary and fairly abrasive.
-"Alright.
-I didn't know..." second mom retorted, sassily.
-A third mom became riled by the rudeness of the first mom and a three-way argument erupted.
-I am desperate to stick my beak in too but decided against it.
+"That's mine, I'll thank you very much," initial mom says in manner that I feel to be very unnecessary and fairly abrasive.
+"All right.
+I didn't know…" second mom retorts, sassily.
+A third mom is riled by the rudeness of the first mom and a three-way argument erupts.
+I am desperate to stick my beak in too but decide against it.
 I bid second mom a silent good luck and move on.

 10:31 AM: "Superstition" by Stevie Wonder comes on.
 I decide to start doing my kegels to the beat.
 Hello, summer!